 # 16 - Upper Wadboo Creek

-Rated: Moderate to Strenuous
+Rated: Easy to Strenuous

-5 miles, one-way
+3 - 5 miles, round-trip, one-way

 One of the most beautiful paddles in the state,